-This being the first newsletter of 2010, I do hope it will be both encouraging and challenging to you.
+Since this is the first newsletter of 2010, I do hope it will be both encouraging and challenging to you.
 New Year’s resolutions usually don’t work, but commitments and covenants usually do.
-My challenge to you this year is for you to read your Bible front to back in 2010.
-All the way from Genesis to Revelation.
-Reading three and a half chapters a day, you will be able to accomplish that task this year.
+My challenge to you this year is for you to read your Bible front to back—all the way from Genesis to Revelation. if you read three and a half chapters a day, you will be able to accomplish that task this year.
 Fifteen to twenty minutes a day is all that is required.

 Proverbs 30:5 states,